bakape/shamichan/README.md

 * `make dist_clean` in addition to the above, removes configuration, images and stored assets

+###Linux only
+* make creates a Go workspace in the `.build` subdirectory.
+If you don't have a proper Go worksapce set up, you can simply `export GOPATH=$(pwd)/.build` to temporarily assign `.build` as your Go workspace in the current shell.
+This will allow you to use native go commands such as `go test` and `go build`.

 // TODO: Rewrite everything below for v2

 ## Documentation